Herschel Grammar School: History

 In 2004, the school completed a sports centre, which now serves as Herschel Sports to the public when out of school hours.
 The sports complex includes a full-size astro-turf football, hockey pitch, four full-size tennis courts, six full-size indoor badminton courts, one full-size indoor basketball court, a dance studio and changing facilities with lockers.
-Although the school is small compared to other schools.

 Sixth form

 The school has a sixth form of about 325 pupils, both from the lower school and pupils who have moved from other schools.There is a sixth form block.
 The sixth form is a part of the Herschel Consortium.
 The pupils in the sixth form have a common room that is used for studying as well as more general recreational and relaxing activities during non-contact time.
 In September 2018 the silent study room and common room were upgraded and pupils are timetabled to spend some non-lesson time in a supervised study room, as well as a study period in the exam hall.